smileman926/smileman926/README.md

 ### Hello folks 👋

-I'm a  versatile and experienced senior full-stack developer with 6+ years of experience and strong skills in web development.
+I'm a  versatile and experienced senior full-stack developer with 10+ years of experience and strong skills in web development.

-I have worked on 20+ projects for clients in a variety of industries consisting of projects on both front-end and back-end technology stack in software development.
+I have worked on several projects for clients in a variety of industries consisting of projects on both front-end and back-end technology stack in software development.